 Of course, the irony is when you work (or spend time) with only those who believe what you believe, you attract more attention from “your people”.
 That’s the kind of thing that inspires loyalty and trust and is non-manipulative because you don’t have to “act” a certain way.
 You just are.

 Another example is organizations that hire employees who are a “good fit” for their culture, and every organization has one which reflects the values of the people and how they make decisions and do work.
 In fact, that “good fit” often trumps a potential hire’s technical skills because those can always be learned later, but you can’t change a person to fit in with your organizational culture.

 This is not different from taking clients in your business simply for (bad) money if they are not a good fit for the work you do.
-When you make decisions based on money alone, it always ends up becoming a poor decision in the long term, which inevitably comes and bites you in the butt.
+When you make decisions based on money alone, it always ends up becoming a poor decision in the long term, which inevitably comes and bites you.
 This is why I schedule a short phone call with prospects before I agree to work with them to ensure we are a good fit and that I can help them get the results they seek.
-I don’t see working with “clients” as a one-time thing.
-For me, it’s about building relationships for the long term.

 Similarly, you are more likely to connect with someone on a personal level if they are more like you (having similar values, beliefs, and/or world views) than different from you (I know from experience).
 In relationships, if you don’t define at the outset the kind of person you want to be with, you will never know when they come and pass you by.
 That is also not to say you don’t leave any room for serendipity, but you do need to have your own filters and criteria in some form or fashion to even remotely find a person you want to spend time with.
 This reminds me of that Lewis Carroll quote, which I paraphrase — when we don’t know where we want to go, any road will take us there.